 Seriously, if you’ve never milled your own flour, do yourself a favor and try it at least once.
 The resulting flour is just divine!
 Perfectly ground, light and fluffy (even the whole wheat!), and the smell… oh, the smell.
 I didn’t even know grinding up wheat berries would smell so wonderfully!

-I was so excited to try these when they came out of the oven, but I held myself back and allowed them the proper cooling time before handing one to Mr. Nurture, my resident taste tester.
+I was so excited to try these when they came out of the oven, but I held myself back and allowed them the proper cooling time before handing one to my husband (my resident taste tester.) 🙂

 One word: Awesome.